hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Afghan Kitchen - amazing food.
 I'd go there every week, but the menu has not changed in the past 10 years.
 * The Tamil Prince and The Tamil Crown - two locations of a nice South Indian restaurant, very spicy.
 * [Towpath](https://www.towpathlondon.com/) - lovely outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
-* Pastries: Pophams (several locations, also has great coffee), Jolene (several locations).
+* Pastries: Pophams (several locations, also has great coffee), Jolene (several locations), Holloway Model Bakery.
 * Udderlicious for gelato (several locations).
 * Katsute 100 - a perfect place for a non-alcoholic drinks meeting in the evening.